WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 ### Can the coordinator attack me?

 The nature of Wasabi is that you should not need to trust the developers or the Wasabi coordinating server, as you can verify that the code does not leak information to anyone.
-The developers have gone to great lengths in an attempt to ensure that the coordinator cannot steal funds nor harvest information about a link between inputs to outputs.
+The developers have gone to great lengths in an attempt to ensure that the coordinator cannot steal funds nor link inputs to outputs.

 The only known possible 'malicious' actions that the server *could* perform are two sides of the same coin;
 - **Blacklisted UTXO's**: